Collection Contact Information

 Austin, Texas 78758

-VPL Specimen Loan Policies
+Specimen Loan Policies

-Loans of specimens from the VPL collections are temporary physical transfers of objects to another professional institution, with no transfer of ownership.
+Loans of specimens from the collections are temporary physical transfers of objects to another professional institution, with no transfer of ownership.

 Loans generally are approved only to professional researchers employed by academic and non-profit institutions.
 Loans approved on behalf of graduate student research will be made to supervisors rather than to the students directly.
-Supervisors borrowing material on behalf of students must guarantee the fulfillment of VPL loan policies and conditions as set out below.
+Supervisors borrowing material on behalf of students must guarantee the fulfillment of loan policies and conditions as set out below.
 Loans generally are not made to individuals or for-profit organizations.
-Requests to cast, prepare, repair, renumber, transfer or otherwise manipulate VPL specimens require prior written approval by the VPL Director (see below).
+Requests to cast, prepare, repair, renumber, transfer or otherwise manipulate collections specimens require prior written approval by the Director (see below).

 Unless otherwise stipulated, loans are authorized for periods of one year.
 Loan extensions must be requested in writing prior to loan expiration.
 It is the borrower’s responsibility to return the specimen on time and in good condition.
 Subsequent loans will not be approved to any borrower in possession of an overdue loan.